yuygao/ECS171/README.md

      -  Root Mean Squared Error: 0.4212162119081607
      -  R-squared: 0.6199305447777961

+**Step Three & Four - Evaluate our model compare training vs test error and Check if Overfitting**

 For the third section and fourth section, we focus on evaluating our model compare training vs test error and assessing model complexity, we have the following steps:
 - Error Calculation: To see the fitness of our model and determine whether it is overfitting or underfitting, we compared training and test errors.